Tour Features

 In sunny days, everyone would enjoy dives and baths in the river—reopened in 2025!—or other water sports like rowing or canoeing.

-In the same time, for lovers, dancers or simply wine amateurs, the Marne river banks and islands were lined with a multitude of open-air cabarets—les Guinguettes—originally invented in Belleville and named after a cheap local wine.
+Furthermore, the Marne river banks and islands were lined with a multitude of open-air cabarets for lovers, dancers or simply wine amateurs.
+These festive venues known as Guinguettes were originally invented in the blue-collar Parisian outskirt of Belleville and named after its cheap local wine.

 Loads of popular singers were inspired by these venues.
 Among them, we can cite Edith Piaf or Charles Trénet, but the one song that stood the test of time is probably “Ah! le petit vin blanc” invented at the liberation of Paris during Word War II…